Localization and advectional spreading of convective currents under parametric disorder: Localized patterns in large-scale thermal convection in a horizontal layer

-Here $\gamma_-$ and $\gamma_+$ are the down- and upstream localization exponents, respectively; the inverse value $\lambda_\pm=\gamma_\pm^{-1}$ is called the ``localization length''.
-In the region of exponential tails the solutions are small and the exponents may be found from the linearized form of Eq.\,(\ref{eq2-01}), which can be once integrated in the stationary case;
+(for example, see localized patterns in figures~\ref{fig6}a and \ref{fig7}a).
+Here $\gamma_-$ and $\gamma_+$ are the down- and upstream localization exponents, respectively; the inverse value $\lambda_\pm=\gamma_\pm^{-1}$ is referred to as the ``localization length''.

+With numerical simulation we found only the time-independent solutions to be stable steady states in the dynamical system~\eref{eq2-01} for small enough $u$.
+Therefore, the primary objects of our interest are time-independent solutions and their localization properties.
+In the region of exponentially decaying tails the solutions are small and thus the exponents may be found from the linearized form of equation~\eref{eq2-01}, which can be one time integrated with respect to $x$ in the time-independent case;